NikolaTotev/LoRa_Sensor_Network/README.md

 The live applications have been discontinuted due to exhaustion of allocated resources.

 ---
-# STATION STATUS: OFFLINE FOR UPGRADES
+# STATION STATUS: OFFLINE PERMANENTLY
-# SERVER STATUS: ONLINE
+# SERVER STATUS: OFFLINE PERMANENTLY